aszek/chromatic/README.md

 Contents
 --------

 This repository contains the lecture notes for *Graph coloring*.
 The final product is the file ``tex/final.pdf``.
+The website of the spring 2016 course edition is ``http://aszek.net/chromatic``.

 Files